 Inflatable vs. Solid: Which Standup Paddleboard Is Best?

-As noted in the intro, the inflatable SUP market has skyrocketed over the past 4 to 6 years.
+As noted in the intro, the inflatable SUP market has skyrocketed over the past 6 or so years.
 Why?
 Inflatable boards are fantastic.
 You don’t need a special roof rack, garage, or special straps to carry a 12-foot, 40-pound piece of gear around.

 All you need is an oversized backpack and some space in your trunk.
 Inflatable boards, by nature, deflate and pack down small.
 They’re easy to travel with, are fairly easy to care for and maintain, and come in at a great price.

 Even better, almost all inflatables (all the ones we’ve listed) come in a package: SUP, paddle, backpack, fin, and pump.
 There’s no need to buy any SUP gear separately.

 That being said, the quality of inflatables does vary widely based on materials, construction, and design.
 The stability and feel of the board are a little different.

 If you know you want to invest in the sport or are going to be paddling in extremes (cold or whitewater), you’ll want to spend extra time researching a board’s construction (welded seams, thicker PVC) and performance in your intended environment.

 What Is the Most Stable Standup Paddleboard?